JumioServices/PerformNetverify-Batch-Java/README.md

 3. Name the selfie with 'faceSuffix'.
 For example, 'User12345_face.jpg'.

-4. Take 'PerformNetverify-1.0-SNAPSHOT-jar-with-dependencies.jar' and copy to the image folder (optional).
+4. Create an "images" folder and copy the images to the folder.

 5. Use below command to run the program.